 Diversified portfolio built for you

-We understand that it's hard to build the portfolio of index funds that's right for you, so creating an account with Curvo starts with answering a questionnaire on your investment goals and your appetite for risk.
+We understand that it's hard to build the portfolio of index funds that's right for you, so creating an account starts with answering a questionnaire on your investment goals and your appetite for risk.
 You’ll then be assigned the best portfolio of index funds that matches your goals and risk tolerance.
-Each Curvo portfolio is globally diversified and invests in over 7,500 companies.
+Each portfolio is built and managed by NNEK, a Dutch investment firm licensed by the Dutch regulator (AFM).
+They're all globally diversified and invest in over 7,500 companies.

 Sustainability at the core

-Curvo focuses on one guiding principle: we don't invest in companies that are considered destructive to the planet.
+Your investments focus on one guiding principle: don't invest in companies that are considered destructive to the planet.
 This means that sectors like non-renewable energy, vice products, weapons and controversial companies are excluded from the portfolios.

 Built for monthly investing

 You can set up a monthly savings plan where your selected amount is automatically debited from your bank account and invested in your portfolio at the start of each month.
 This way, it's easy to adopt the best saving habits.
-Also, Curvo does not charge any transaction fees.
-Lastly, it supports fractional shares, meaning all your money is invested.
-So Curvo is ideal for monthly investing.
+Also, no transaction fees are charged.
+Lastly, your investments with NNEK, through the Curvo application, support fractional shares meaning all your money is invested.
+So it's ideal for monthly investing.

 No learning curve